← Back to research

 Long-term OutlookUncertain — may never ship publicly

 The extended beta is concerning.
-While Brett Terpstra and Fletcher Penney have excellent track records, nvUltra has been "coming soon" for over five years.
+While Brett Terpstra and Fletcher Penney have excellent track records, nvUltra has been "coming soon" for roughly seven years.
+Development continues — the beta forum shows posts from Terpstra in December 2025 and a new beta build in May 2026 — but Terpstra's public energy in 2026 has gone into shipping Marked 3 (May 2026), not nvUltra.
 Many potential users have moved to alternatives.

 Bottom Line

-nvUltra represents the ideal evolution of Notational Velocity — fast search, plain text files, modern MultiMarkdown support.
-The pedigree is impeccable.
-But years of private beta without a release date make it hard to recommend waiting for it.
+nvUltra represents the ideal evolution of Notational Velocity — fast search, plain text files, modern MultiMarkdown support, now with wiki-style links and CriticMarkup.
+The pedigree is impeccable, and as of June 2026 the project is still alive: a "Mark II" beta shipped in May 2026 and the site claims the team is "squashing the final bugs."
+But seven years of private beta without a release date or pricing make it hard to recommend waiting for it.

-Recommended for: Notational Velocity/nvALT loyalists who can get beta access and are patient.
+Recommended for: Notational Velocity/nvALT loyalists who already have beta access and are patient.

-Not recommended for: Anyone who needs a solution now, or cross-platform users.
+Not recommended for: Anyone who needs a solution now, or cross-platform users — and the beta is currently closed to new testers anyway.

 Research by Ry Walker Research • methodology